Skip to main content

 19 December 2024

-2024 has been an exciting year in DevOps at Adaptavist, as we’ve helped more and more customers to step up their DevOps maturity, embrace better processes, and integrate market-leading tools to support their efforts.
+2024 was an exciting year in DevOps, as many organisations stepped up their DevOps maturity, embraced better processes, and integrated market-leading tools to support their efforts.

-As the year has progressed, we’ve seen generative AI take hold in the DevOps space, the rumblings of a move away from cloud computing for some organisations, and the continued rise of low/no-code platforms.
-Platform engineering is bedding in, with many organisations able to measure returns here for the first time, though the findings are not all rosy.
-Security, particularly in the context of the rise of generative AI, continues to be top of mind for most businesses.
+As technology evolves, we've seen generative AI take hold in the DevOps space, discussions around cloud computing strategies, and the continued rise of low/no-code platforms.
+Platform engineering has matured, with many organisations measuring returns, though challenges persist.
+Security, particularly in the context of AI, remains a top priority for businesses.

-The end of the year is a time for reflection, but it also sees us looking ahead at where DevOps will go next.
-Here, our experts—Jobin Kuruvilla, Matt Saunders, Jon Mort, and Jason Spriggs—break down what trends and talking points will dominate DevOps in 2025.
-This is the perfect present for those who like peering into the future and for organisations wanting to stay one step ahead of the competition.
+It's always valuable to reflect on recent developments and look ahead at where DevOps is heading.
+Here, our experts—Jobin Kuruvilla, Matt Saunders, Jon Mort, and Jason Spriggs—break down trends and talking points that will shape the future of DevOps.
+This is for those who like peering into the future and for organisations wanting to stay one step ahead of the competition.

 Prediction 1: AI continues to level up

-Generative AI firmly cemented itself in DevOps practices in 2024.
+Generative AI has significantly impacted DevOps practices.
 But we expect to see even more use cases embracing the speed and depth of knowledge of AI tools as this technology matures.
 Using it to generate configuration as code, write unit and integration tests, classify risks and events in an SRE context, and automate complex workflows has already made teams much more effective.
-And we expect to see more of this in 2025.

 Thanks to the power of localised models, generative AI will allow us to graduate from anecdotal and loosely organised thinking to using the entire history of an organisation to make good decisions about infrastructure and SRE.